 - Arnold Arboretum

-On April 15, our beloved Red Sox make their return to Fenway Park.
-Whether you’re in the stands or watching at your favorite sports bar, you’ll be sure to have a good time enjoying America’s favorite pastime.
+On March 30, our beloved Red Sox make their return to Fenway Park with dozens of home games in April!
+Whether you’re in the stands or watching at your favorite sports spot, you’ll be sure to have a good time enjoying America’s favorite pastime.

 We can’t wait to see the newest movie releases on a screen larger than our laptops!
-This spring, there are plenty of anticipated films, like The Batman and Morbius.
+This spring, there are plenty of anticipated films, like Ben Affleck and Matt Damon’s Air!
 Get your tickets to the hottest films in Boston here with an exclusive discount.

 Care for a spot of tea?
 Level up your weekend brunch plans and have a tea party at the Boston Public Library instead.
 The Courtyard Tea Room has all the tiny cakes and crumpets that you could desire, and the location is killer too.
 You can make a reservations at their website.

 19. Shop artisan makers at the CambridgeSide pop-up